 Tendinopathy is a common condition that can affect any tendon in the body.
 The most common which you are likely to have heard of are Achilles, Gluteal (check out our blog on this) and Biceps tendinopathy.

-We see Achilles tendinopathy regularly in our physio practice.
+We see Achilles tendinopathy on a pretty regularly basis.

 What is Achilles Tendinopathy?
 What are the symptoms?
 How did you get it?
 How can you get it better?